How To Eat Caviar: A Step-By-Step Guide

 Et voilà!

-The art of eating caviar properly might sound complicated on the surface, but with these tips and tricks up your sleeve, you’ll be a master in no time.
+The art of eating caviar properly might sound complicated on the surface, but with these tips and tricks up your sleeve — including how to make the most of the classic blini pairing, and how to adjust your approach for Beluga, Oscietra, or Sevruga — you’ll be a master in no time.

 When using the right utensils, serving it at the correct temperature, and savouring each bite slowly, you can fully appreciate the luxurious flavours and textures that caviar offers.
 Now that you’re a pro and can show off your expertise, why not host a dinner party centred around caviar?
 We’ve got a post dedicated to easy caviar dishes you should try.
 If you’re not sure which type of caviar to choose, check out our ultimate guide to caviar types.